 Where new olim run into trouble

 The first hurdle is financial visibility.
 Many olim earn their income abroad and arrive without a local credit history, making it harder for banks to assess their profile.
-“It’s harder to assess income when it’s generated abroad, and there’s no Israeli credit history,” Ben-Bassat explains.
+“It’s harder to assess income when it’s generated abroad, and there’s no Israeli credit history,” Ben-Bassat said.

 Banks often rely on foreign credit scores and tax records, but applicants should be prepared to provide at least two to three years of financial documentation.
+Beyond approval, there are additional considerations that tend to arise later on.

-Beyond approval, the bigger risks come later.
-Currency exposure is one of the most common mistakes.
-“If your income is in dollars but your mortgage is in shekels, and the dollar drops, your real payment goes up,” he said.
 Cash flow is another weak point.
 Many new immigrants keep their primary accounts abroad and fail to maintain enough liquidity in Israel.
-“Sometimes people forget to transfer money, and a payment can bounce.
+“Sometimes people forget to transfer money to their mortgage account, and a payment can bounce.
 That gets recorded in Israel’s credit system,” Ben-Bassat said.
+To avoid this, banks recommend holding several months' worth of payments locally, along with a buffer for unexpected costs such as taxes, maintenance and repairs.

-To avoid this, banks recommend holding several months’ worth of payments locally, along with a buffer for unexpected costs such as taxes, maintenance and repairs.
 At the same time, many olim underestimate how different Israeli mortgages are.
 “In many countries, mortgages are very simple, mostly fixed-rate.
-In Israel, they are much more sophisticated,” Ben-Bassat said.
+In Israel, there are more options that may be more suitable for the customer's needs,” Ben-Bassat said.
 By law, at least one-third of a mortgage must be fixed-rate, but the rest can be structured across different tracks, including variable and prime-linked components.

 What you should know before you start